Nightly Opera Streams, September 14–20

 In his imaginative production of L’Elisir d’Amore, director Bartlett Sher uncovers the patriotic fervor simmering underneath the opera’s enchanting surface charm.

 Superstar soprano Anna Netrebko has appeared in more Live in HD transmissions than any other principal artist.
-Watch highlights from a dozen of her roles, including two of this week’s free streams, Don Pasquale and I Puritani.
+Watch highlights from a dozen of her roles, including three of this week's free streams: Lucia di Lammermoor, Anna Bolena, and Don Pasquale.

 Radvanovsky and McVicar on Norma